-One of the more common ways to extend the life of cut flowers is with an aspirin.
-While these tablets may keep the doctor away, there is little evidence they will keep your flowers fresh for any length of time.
+One of the more common ways to extend the life of cut flowers is with aspirin.
+While these tablets may keep the doctor away, there is little evidence they will keep your flowers fresh for any length of time, so this method is likely no more than a myth.
 Flowers that have been cut still need water and some form of carbohydrate to fuel continued beauty.
 The flower food for cut flowers that comes with the bouquet will be comprised of sugars and nutrients that are designed to keep blooms healthy and fresh.
 You can also make up a mixture yourself that can enhance cut flower life.

 Best Flower Food for Cut Flowers

-These ingredients are then added to 1 quart warm water.
+These ingredients are then added to 1 quart (1 L.) warm water.

 The most important step recommended by florists is to keep the water clean.
 Warm water that is around 100 degrees Fahrenheit (37 C.) helps stems adjust and increases the flow of water and nutrients.
 Change water daily and add new food.

 Cut stems each time to open up the capillaries in the stem and enhance uptake.
 Cut these at an angle in water to reduce air getting into the stems.
 Keep the flowers cool, if possible, and in indirect light.

 If you use florists’ foam for the arrangement, allow it to soak in the solution before inserting the stems.
 This keeps air bubbles from forming, which will escalate flower death.
 Use care when handling the stems to reduce crushing and other damage that will impede water and nutrient uptake.